 It is also common to use to aid in digestion and relieve indigestion.
 This works because the herb relaxes the smooth muscle lining of the digestive tract.
 Furthermore, chamomile contains a natural hormone similar to thyroxine that helps strengthen the hair and skin.
-Finally chamomile helps cleanse the liver and have anti-inflammatory properties.
+Finally, chamomile helps cleanse the liver and has anti-inflammatory properties.

 Hops is best known for it’s sedative action.
 It’s also used for their antibiotic properties as well.
 They have a relaxing effect on the liver and a laxative effect on the bowels.
 The seventeenth-century herbalist Nicholas Culpeper suggested using hops to open obstructions of the liver, cleanse the blood, loosen the belly, cleanse the veins, and promote urine.

 4. Valerian: Help Calms a Nervous Dog.